Best Bridge Innovation

-Key design features for this concrete arch bridge rehabilitation include removal of existing superstructure and spandrel columns at each pier.
+Key design features for this concrete arch Comal River Bridge rehabilitation include the removal of the existing superstructure and spandrel columns at each pier.
 New precast spandrel frames, which are pier caps integral with supporting columns and braces, are installed at each pier.
 The new superstructure is installed on the new pier caps.
 This new precast superstructure is prestressed and no longer needs to rely on intermediate supports at intermediate spandrel columns.
-The new super structure uses shallow precast prestressed box beams to avoid a change in grade.
+The new superstructure uses shallow precast prestressed box beams to avoid a change in grade.
 The exterior beams have an integral overhang precast with the beam to avoid the need for installing and removing overhang formwork.
 After beam erection, concrete shear keys are poured between each beam.

 Summary of innovations or accomplishments using precast concrete

 The plans design indicated these to be built conventionally with CIP concrete.
 One goal of the proposed alternative was to accelerate bridge construction substantially.
 Second, to allow the Comal River Bridge to open earlier than its original December 2020 date.
 For the first time, precast spandrel frames were used on a project in the US.
 Bexar Concrete Works also proposed integral, precast overhangs with the precast box beam superstructure, all to accelerate construction and improve project safety.
 Bexar also proposed replacing 135 neoprene bearings with a more cost-effective and simpler integral superstructure to substructure connection.
 Challenges in the precast spandrel frame design included carefully considering concrete mix design and formwork design to mitigate and avoid shrinkage cracking.
 Considerable attention allowed them to address stresses from lifting the elements from their casting position and rotating them vertically.
 Finally, shipping large and heavy products to the site took substantial coordination between all parties.